Missions & Outreach

 The International Potluck Feast is held annually.
-This year we will gather on Saturday, April 25th, 2020, and we will hear from Covenant Merge Ministries.
+This year we were planning to gather on April 25th to hear from Covenant Merge Ministries, but it was canceled due to the pandemic.
 In previous years we have heard about ministry life with Covenant missionaries Ron & Janet Ziegelbaur in Cameroon & the Springfield Rescue Mission.
 We also collect donations for each of these ministries.

 Crisis Pregnancy "Baby Bottle Fundraiser"